PrefectHQ/prefect/README.md

 ```
 Open http://localhost:8080 to see the documentation.

-To build documentation (run this from the root `prefect` directory):
+To build documentation, run this from the root `prefect` directory (note that `prefect` must be `pip` installed in editable mode for this to succeed):
 ```bash
 yarn docs:build
 yarn docs:deploy